achall36/RoxvilleRooster.github.io/rippers-game-planning.md

 A Cabalist (or Cultist) who is in the area for Cabal-related reasons

-Hindrances: Curious
+Hindrances:

 Notable characteristics:
 * Chinese-Filipino ethnicity
 * May be posing as a Catholic priest
 * Known adversary of Lingke
-* Can call upon
+* Can call upon minions